Peter Mettler: Career

 Mettler's transformative experience at the heroin rehabilitation home provided the inspiration for his first feature Scissere (1982), "a narrative film that feels like an experimental piece, a collage of micro-tales of schizophrenia, addiction, study, and solitude", which he dedicated to Bruno Sciessere, one of the facility's patients.
-Scissere was the first student film included in the Toronto International Film Festival (formerly known as the Festival of Festivals), and received the Norman McLaren Award for Best Canadian Student Film.
+Scissere was the first student film included in the Toronto International Film Festival (formerly known as the Festival of Festivals), and later received the Norman McLaren Award at the Canadian Student Film Festival.